GMeistro/me397_task_3/README.md

 Hello, this is Greg Ross's Document for Task 3

-Here is a push to the Git
+This is a second push

+"On a day, alack the day!
+Love, who's month is ever may,
+Spied a blossom passing fair
+Playing in the wanton air"